OCA/contract/subscription_oca/readme/USAGE.md

 -   Use the *Active recurring revenue* filter to restrict the figures to in-progress subscriptions, which reflects live recurring revenue rather than the theoretical value of draft or closed subscriptions.

+Reporting:

+-   Go to *Subscriptions > Reporting* to analyse your recurring revenue with pivot and graph views:
+    -   *Subscriptions Analysis*: recurring revenue per line, groupable by customer, template, product, salesperson or start month.
+    -   *MRR Breakdown*: monthly recurring revenue of the running subscriptions by template and product.
+    -   *Churn Analysis*: closed subscriptions and the revenue lost, grouped by close reason.
+-   All amounts are expressed in the company currency, so figures remain comparable when subscriptions use pricelists in other currencies.